drawingjourney/drawingjourney.github.io/_posts/2016-06-07-bella-lo-interview.md

 **How long did it take before you got your current position at Wizdy?**

-–-- I’d say, about 3-4 months.
+--- I'd say, about 3-4 months.
 I got the position because a friend was looking out for me and referred me there.
 Again, I didn’t pull myself up on my own bootstraps – a lot of help came my way!